Acupuncture during pregnancy

 Acupuncture can also be used to prepare the woman for a natural labour with a reduced duration and pain.
 Once given birth, accupuncture can help to ensure good breast-milk levels and restore the woman's menstrual cycle.

 It goes without saying too that you should be very careful when looking for an acupuncture practitioner.
-Look for one who is a member of the British Acupuncture Council (BAC), like the experts at the London Acupuncture Clinic, with experience of acupuncture during pregnancy.
+Look for one who is a member of the British Acupuncture Council (BAC), like the experts at the Wimpole Street Acupuncture Clinic, with experience of acupuncture during pregnancy.